Llanidloes railway station: History

 The commercial rivalry between the rail companies meant Llanidloes station would no longer be just a small country stop between Newtown and Builth Wells.
 It would now stand at the junction between the MWR and the M&MR. The building was therefore designed in a style befitting a grand junction station and the headquarters of Cambrian Railways.
 When it was completed in 1864, Llanidloes had a Georgian-style exterior and the appearance of an early-19th-century country residence.
 The station also had a large island platform, a footbridge, and substantial freight sidings to the east.

-By 1875 the M&MR was in receivership because it had been unable to raise the capital required to complete the railway from the NW England to west Wales.
+By 1875 the M&MR was in receivership because it had been unable to raise the capital required to complete the railway from north-west England to west Wales.
 The line beyond Llangurig to Strata Florida for Carmarthen was abandoned after initial works to the summit tunnel including both north and south portals.
 The M&MR was diverted west from Strata Florida to Aberystwyth; the remaining 1.5-mile spur from Penpontbren Junction to Llangurig was lifted in 1882 after carrying one demonstration freight train.
 This left the junction-intended Llanidloes without a junction.
 The grand station building was largely left unoccupied.
 The Cambrian Railways (CR) had already moved into its main headquarters at in 1864.
 On grouping in 1923, the CR became part of the Great Western Railway.

 In 1963, the station and the line were part of a proposed move into the London Midland Region of British Railways.
-But before the Beeching Axe or the transfer occurred, the entire former Mid Wales Railway system was closed to passengers on 31 December 1962.
+Before the Beeching Axe or the transfer occurred, the entire former Mid-Wales Railway system was closed to passengers on 31 December 1962.
 Freight traffic continued to serve Llanidloes (via Moat Lane Junction) until 1967 when the final section was closed.